|Length||26.8 km (16.7 mi), of which 1.6 km (1.0 mi) on tarmac or concrete.

 - Alight from the train at Edale Station on platform 1 and exit through the further right of two wooden gates and then through the small car park and turn left along a tarmac lane’s pavement.
 In 100m turn left at a T-junction to go under the railway line and up into the village.
 You pass The Rambler Inn on your left hand side and continue up the road.
-In 680m you get to a signposted four-way junction of footpaths (with the Cooper’s Café and Cooper’s Chippy away to the left and The Old Nag’s Head pub ahead.
+In 680m you get to a signposted four-way junction of footpaths (with the Cooper’s Café and Cooper’s Chippy and the village store away to the left and The Old Nag’s Head pub ahead.
 Turn left between houses (signed ‘Upper Booth 1¼ mile’), along The Pennine Way (PW).
 In 30m you pass a plaque on the wall, commemorating the official start of the PW.
 In 300m go through a wooden gate into an open area with pastures on both sides and with a hill ahead (Broadlee-Bank Tor).

 - You follow the path around to the right in 220m and then continue broadly in the same direction along the edge for 800m, including some paved sections and/or boggy ground while passing quite a few rock formations and crossing a few streams along the way.
 Descend to and ford the Crowden Brook and re-ascend on the other side to the left to the top of Crowden Tower, a fortified pile of gritstone.
 Continue along some more paved sections and then for a while meandering, often ill defined, through part-boggy ground, to then continue through an area of scattered wind-and-rain-sculpted gritstone boulders (The Woolpacks), without much of a defined path for stretches, but some way away from the edge.
 You pass to the left of a prominent and large gritstone formation (Pym Chair, GR SK 088 869, 700m from Crowden Tower) and then descend gently to continue through the Edale Head area, where several small streams down from the plateau join to form the River Noe, always staying close to the left hand edge.
 Pass Noe Stool (500m from Pym Chair), an anvil shaped rock, and continue towards Edale Rocks.